EnviroDIY/Arduino-SDI-12/docs/CreatingACharacter.md

     // and stop bits.
     //      - If the total number of bits in this frame is more than the number of
     // data+parity bits remaining in the character, then the number of data+parity bits
-    // is equal to the number of bits remaining for the character and partiy.
+    // is equal to the number of bits remaining for the character and parity.
     //      - If the total number of bits in this frame is less than the number of data
     // bits left for the character and parity, then the number of data+parity bits
     // received in this frame is equal to the total number of bits received in this